 Selling & Buying A House With Unpermitted Construction

-Here is everything you should know about buying or selling a house with unpermitted construction.
+Here’s a comprehensive guide to navigating the buying or selling of a house with unpermitted construction.

-It can be difficult to sell a house with unpermitted addition/garage conversion, but not impossible.
-You have two choices when it comes to this;
+It can be difficult to sell a house with unpermitted work such as ADU / addition / garage conversion, is but not impossible.
+You have two choices:

 Many buyers walk away once they learn of unpermitted work in a house because of safety concerns and the time and costs involved in the process of getting it legalized.